Ask Elton

 8.32.2 Define the Föhn wind.

-A fohn wind is a warm, dry and gusty wind blowing on the lee side of mountain ranges.
+A Föhn wind is a warm, dry, and often gusty wind that blows down the lee side of a mountain range.

 8.32.4 In Föhn wind conditions, describe the typical weather: